-Version Date Published Details of key changes from previous version 2 Wording in Paragraph 1 on page 3.
+Version Date Published Details of key changes from previous version 3 March 2020 Detail linked to sanction/legal proceedings - Page 4 / Changes made to the rewards section - Page 9 /Changes made to the Essex Code of Conduct - Appendix B 2 March 2019 Wording in Paragraph 1 on page 3.
 Wording in Paragraph 1 on page 6.
-Changed all references of Missing Education and Child Employment Service to Attendance Compliance Team.
 1 June 2018 New policy was created which supersedes all previous versions.